by Google

 Are there any differences between working for TV and the Internet?

 Working for television and for the Internet was quite different.
 In TV it was more conventional, we had to have scripts and we called actors to dub, which required approvals.
-That didn't sit too well with us as we felt it was outdated.
+This didn't sit too well with us as we felt it was outdated.
 We had a lot more freedom on the internet.
 We often dubbed everything ourselves, without the need to call actors.
 The stories were created by coming to the studio in the morning and trying to make each other laugh.
 We had no fixed script, just the basic points we wanted to cover in the story.
 Then we went to the microphone and improvised.
 Our internet production, Lokálka, was basically based on freestyle.

 How did the little fish come about?

 Fish!
-In our best period, there were ten of us and we worked in an office environment where everyone was watching something and always looking for inspiration on the Internet.
+In our best period, there were ten of us and we worked in such an office environment where everyone was watching something and always looking for inspiration on the Internet.
 One of us ran into a Marine, which we really liked and enjoyed.
 We got his contact and decided to reach out to him.
 Originally, I wanted Marine to be the main character of the new animation, but he didn't want to continue in this role anymore, he said that it was overcooked.
 Then we started inventing a new series, which we called animotherapy - a series where different animals would make life and surroundings difficult.
 Fučo improvised Rybicka's voice for about 15 minutes, we took two minutes out of it, adjusted the voice to make it sound thinner, and the result was perfect.

 How does the work on such an animation go and how did you get to the whole series of animals?